Theis a 3D printer with a sturdy aluminum frame and a big build volume for around $300? Review the specs here.

 You can order the Tronxy X5S from most popular online stores like Amazon, Matterhackers, or Gearbest.

-License: The text of "TronXY X5S 3D Printer: Review the Facts Here!" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "Tronxy X5S: Review the Specs" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP